• Skip to primary navigation

 For instance, I thought that one of the characteristics of Irish whiskey was that it’s triple distilled, yielding a softer, delicate spirit.
 When I tasted the expressions from the Midleton Distillery and Tullamore D.E.W., that’s exactly the impression I got.
 I had only had single malt scotches and bourbons up to that point, so the Irish whiskies definitely had a lighter tone to them.

-If scotch was the liquid version of wool, and bourbon was the liquid burlap, then Irish whiskey was liquid lace, that is something to sip on a porch swing as a summer’s day slipped into evening.
+If scotch is the liquid version of wool, and bourbon is the liquid burlap, then Irish whiskey is liquid lace.
+That is something to sip on a porch swing as a summer’s day slipped into evening.

 I’ve since tried whisky from other parts of the world (like Japan, India, and Taiwan), but Irish whiskey still held that initial impression for me.
-So you can imagine my surprise when I went to the Glendalough tasting at Gordon’s DTX.
+So you can imagine my surprise when I went to a Glendalough Irish Whiskey tasting.

 A different kind of Irish whiskey